Read Time: Approx. 14 min.

 The real benefit of this comes with transferring data.
 Before the OTG protocol, you would have to connect your phone to your laptop or computer, connect the external drive, flash drive, or SD card to the same computer, and initiate the data transfer through the computer.
 It was a tedious and time-consuming process.

 With USB OTG, you can now connect the external drive directly to the smartphone or tablet, in which case the device would act as a host (like the computer in the previous example), and transfer the data directly without the use of a middleman.
 It's a more efficient and easier way to transfer data to your device.
 In order to use OTG you'll need a suitable cable or adapter from your external device to your phone or tablet.
 There are lots of options here, and you'll need to make sure that your devices can support OTG for this process.
-If you have any questions feel free to contact us and we'll be more than happy to help guide you through this process.
+If you have any questions feel free to Contact Us and we'll be more than happy to help guide you through this process.

 Apple's mobile devices don't offer proper support for USB OTG.
 You can still connect some external storage devices to your iPhone or iPad, though, as they come pre-equipped to transfer data from external storage devices - as long as you have a compatible lightning or USB-C cable or adapter.
+If you need an OTG cable for your device, be sure to check out our Silver Dragon USB or Black Dragon USB cables and select the OTG connection types!

+When it comes to USB and backward compatibility, cables can typically be used for different devices.
+But when it's time to get a new cable or you need something for a special connection option, it's easy to go online and just buy the cheapest option available.
 As we've already talked about, cheap cables can lead to a myriad of issues.
 Poorly made cables can be extremely faulty with charging speeds and unreliable performance.
 Sometimes cables can be made with geometric inconsistencies or bad shielding, and in some cases, they can cause fires.
 The other factor is that cheap cables are not made to last.
 I'd argue that the average consumer doesn't take care of their devices like an audiophile or computer/tech-savvy individual.

 If you're looking for new cables for a specific device, you'll need to also make sure that it's compatible with the matching charger if you are planning on using it for charging specifically.
 Not all cables are rated for PD or high-speed charging, and if they meet too much resistance, can get hot enough to damage your device or cause a fire.

 Sometimes the quality of the connector or the configuration of the pinouts can also cause damage to your devices.
-For instance, the Nintendo Switch gaming console uses a proprietary USB-C pinout and is recommended that users only purchase licensed Nintendo-branded chargers.
+For instance, the Nintendo Switch gaming console uses a proprietary USB-C pinout, and is recommended that users only purchase licensed Nintendo-branded chargers.
 There have been countless documented accounts of Switches getting bricked from using third-party docks and charging cables.
+Your cables aren't throw-away devices and can directly affect the performance and protection of your device.
+Always make sure that the chargers and devices that you are plugging your USB cables into are rated correctly and are compatible with the charging and power requirements parameters.
+Cables with higher-quality materials will perform better than ones with subpar materials, but you'll still need to pay attention to device and charging specifications.

 Dragon Cables

-Your gear is only as good as its weakest link, and in most cases, it's the stock cables.
+Your gear is only as good as its weakest link, and in most cases, it's the stock USB and audio cables.
 Companies just don't put the R&D into their cables like they do for the device.
 That being said, the Silver Dragon USB cable is a higher-quality cable than your OEM option and is built to spec with premium materials and components.
 If there was a Best Dragon Cables of 2023 list the Silver Dragon USB would be number one.
 Year after year this is our top-selling Dragon cable.
 Why is a quality USB cable important for your DAP and other audio gear?
 Well because they can be used as a high-quality source for your DAC in your home system.
 It can take the place of a computer to be used as your server and streamer.
 Some DAPs are even Roon Endpoints.
 And vice versa - these can also be used as headphone amps & DAC for your laptop when you are working remotely.
 There are a lot of reasons why you need to make sure your USB cables are not afterthoughts, no matter what source device you are plugging them into.

 Our audio cables bring out more of what you love in your music and audio gear.
 If you love your headphones but wish they had a bit more top-end sparkle - a Silver Dragon headphone cable would be a great option.
 If your USB cables keep dying - as many stock cables do - then check out our quality USB audio cables.
 We say time and time again that materials matter, and our audio cables and custom geometries actually help to bring out those desired properties in your gear and music.
 We make tons of custom options for our customers so that you can get the right HiFi Audio cable for your exact needs.
 If you have any questions feel free to Contact Us and we'll be more than happy to help.